 Laurel Geyer - Watercolor Artist - Art Shows 2015 + 2016 Journal Entries!

 Laurel is an artist, musician and organic gardener who has lived near the edge of the beautiful Ogdensburg Millpond for almost the past four decades.
-She lives there with her artist husband Kevin Casey and their cat, Boy, in the old Historic former home of Judge Ogden, for whom the village was named after.
+Recently, she and her artist husband Kevin Casey and their cat, Boy, moved to the beautiful seaport town of Port Townsend WA.
 She has two daughters and two step-sons, who are all in their 30’s.
-She also has a new grandson and an 'adopted' daughter and grandson.
+She also has a grandson and an 'adopted' daughter and grandson.
 As a former Art teacher at Manawa Middle School, Learning Disabilities teacher at Little Wolf High School, and adjunct Faculty (watercolors) at Fox Valley Technical College, she has taught art to many adults and children over the years.
-She still enjoys teaching her watercolor classes at places like the Green Fountain Inn, Waupaca, where the class breaks for lunch in the old Victorian setting.
+She still enjoys teaching her watercolor classes at places like the Green Fountain Inn, where the class breaks for lunch in the old Victorian setting.
 Contact Laurel if you want to be on her call list for classes.